 The American Council on Exercise suggest that a safe rate of reducing body fat is around 1% per month.

-So if you need to reduce your body fat by 10%, you’re probably looking at 10 months at least to achieve that goal.
+So how long does it take to get ripped?
+Well if you need to reduce your body fat by 10%, you’re probably looking at around 10 months to achieve that goal naturally.
 Assuming your muscle building efforts are progressed at the same time.

 Other key factors include genetics, and how well you stick to both your diet and exercise regime.